-The beautiful landlocked country of Rwanda, often called “the Land of a Thousand Hills,” is known for its friendly people, mild climate, rich culture, and more.
+The landlocked country of Rwanda, often called “the Land of a Thousand Hills,” is known for its friendly people, mild climate, rich culture, and more.

 This welcoming atmosphere starts in the capital city, Kigali, and spreads to other regions, where gorillas live in the north, the Big Five animals are found in Akagera National Park in the east, and chimpanzees live in Nyungwe National Park.